Skip to Content

 At night, it’s best to limit your travel.
 Try to stay in well-lit and populated areas.
 Avoid deserted streets.
 It’s not safe to wander around at night.
 Always take a taxi or boda boda to your destination after dark.
 Try to only accept a ride from a boda driver you know or one you hire from an app, like Safe Boda.
 Uber is also a safe way to get around at night.

-To remain safe while out wandering around, dress modestly and be aware of your surroundings at all times.
-Avoid displaying valuables like jewelry or electronics in public.
-Also, carry an adequate amount of money for emergencies.
-As long as you’re cautious and prepared, you’ll be able to continue exploring Kampala without compromising your safety.
+To stay safe while out wandering around, try to dress modestly and be aware of your surroundings at all times.
+Avoid displaying valuables in public.

 The author standing on a road in Kampala